taos15/house_sale_prediction/README.md

 ### Source code

-The to runt he application run:
+To run the application from source code:

 ```sh
 make setup # to install the application